johannsp/CWRUBC-Readme-Gen/sample/README.md

 ## Questions

-Q: How do I answer longer prompts that utilize a text editor without using Windows Notepad?
+Q: How can the text editor default be changed from Windows Notepad

-A: Set the environment variable VISUAL to the path for a preferred text editor.
-Eg.
+A: Set the VISUAL environment variable, eg.

-  set VISUAL="%PROGRAMFIELS%\Vim\Vim82\Vim.exe"
+  set VISUAL="%PROGRAMFILES%\vim\vim82\vim.exe"